Indian flying fox: Description

-As of 1999, it is the longest-lived member of its genus; one individual lived for 31 years and 5 months in captivity.
+As of 1999 the longest-lived member of its genus; lived for 31 years and 5 months in captivity.

 Distribution and habitat

-The Indian flying fox is found across the Indian Subcontinent, including in Bangladesh, Bhutan, India, Tibet, the Maldives, Myanmar, Nepal, Pakistan and Sri Lanka.
+The Indian flying fox is found across the Indian subcontinent, including in Bangladesh, Bhutan, India, Tibet, the Maldives, Myanmar, Nepal, Pakistan and Sri Lanka.

 It roosts in large, established colonies on open tree branches, especially in urban areas or in temples.

 It prefers to roost on tall trees with small diameters, especially canopy trees, and prefers to be in close proximity to bodies of water, human residences, and agricultural land.

 This habitat selection is highly dependent on food availability.
 For example, many residences within the bat's distribution have outdoor gardens that support its generalist frugivorous feeding habits.
 This tendency to support a generalist frugivorous diet through habitat selection also leads it to commonly roost in highly fragmented forests, where the variety of plant species allows it to better utilize its feeding habits.

 Its populations are constantly threatened through habitat destruction caused by urbanization or widening of roads.
 Tree roosts are often felled and colonies dispersed.
 Smaller colonies tend to remain in place longer than larger colonies, as those larger colonies have their roosts felled more quickly.